 I tell all my gluten-free patients to avoid corn, even though this contradicts the advice on many gluten-free websites.
 The protein in corn is similar enough to that in wheat and wheat-like grains that it can provoke an immune response.
 Also, corn has been bred over the years to resist pests.
 Unfortunately this bred into corn a compound called fucosamine, which is carcinogenic.

 Tree nuts are one of the top allergens and food sensitivities.
 Leaky gut is exceedingly common in autoimmune patients, and it increases the likelihood of developing food allergies and sensitivities.
 By removing seeds and nuts from the diet during elimination phase, one is better able to determine if a sensitivity exists.

 In addition, the fiber in nuts and seeds can contribute to gut irritation.

 Nighshades contain digestion-resistant and gut-irritating lectins, saponins, and capsaicin (a steroidal stimulant) that can contribute to leaky gut, as well as pass through the gut lining and contribute to systemic inflammation and immune reactivity.

 For those battling a history of weight issues or an eating disorder, this diet can be filled with emotional triggers.
 In these cases I highly recommend support for underlying subconscious beliefs about food, eating, and your body.
 Ideas include hypnotherapy, emotional freedom technique (EFT) workshops or instruction, guided meditations and visualizations.
 You will find plenty of instruction online.

-I am working on a book dedicated to leaky gut, gluten, and autoimmunity that I hope to have done by the end of 2013.
+I am working on a book dedicated to leaky gut, gluten, and autoimmunity.
 I also highly suggest my newest book Why Isn’t My Brain Working? to learn about ways your brain plays a role in your gut and immune health.